FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers lsusb [OPTIONS]

-  The 'apio drivers lsusb' commands runs the lsusb utility to list the usb
+  The command ‘apio drivers lsusb’ runs the lsusb utility to list the USB
   devices connected to your computer.
 It is typically used for diagnosing
   connectivity issues with FPGA boards.

   Examples:
     apio drivers lsusb      # List the usb devices

   [Hint] You can also run the lsusb utility using the command 'apio raw --
-  lsusb <flags>'
+  lsusb <flags>'.

 Options:
   -h, --help  Show this message and exit.